 And here’s what I am currently:

-Writing stories for X, Y, and Z. I didn’t get to them for the April challenge, but I still have ideas for them and will get the stories written eventually.
+… Stories for X, Y, and Z. I didn’t get to them for the April challenge, but I still have ideas for them and will get the stories written eventually.

-Planning to bake more often.
+… To bake more often.
 I saw a post on Instagram that gave me the idea of keeping dough in the fridge at all times and using it to make pies out of leftovers.
 Also, we got some gluten free noodles that I’m excited about, including some lasagna noodles.
 For lack of a better pan, I am eventually going to attempt a lasagna in a pie dish, haha.

-Making a new habit, or trying to anyway.
+… A new habit, or trying to anyway.
 I’m gradually trying to work abdominal crunches into my daily routine.

-Anticipating my birthday!
+… My birthday!
 29 isn’t a landmark year, unless you look at it as my last birthday in my twenties.
 I haven’t decided how to feel about this yet, but I’m looking forward to everyone coming up here for a birthday dinner rather than me and my partner having to drive down to the South Bay.

-Reading through a bunch of blog posts from the A to Z Challenge.
+… Through a bunch of blog posts from the A to Z Challenge.

-Watching The Great British Baking Show.
+… The Great British Baking Show.
 My partner and I have watched a lot of cooking shows, but they always seem so stressful.
 This one is by far more relaxing, and based more on technical and fundamental skills than throwing stuff at the contestants and see how they do off the top of their heads.
 In this show, the contestants alternate between some challenges they can prepare and practice for and some that they can’t.
 I like it a lot.

-Feeling tired.
+… Tired.
 The past two months have been non-stop… I have my fingers crossed that I’ll be able to slow down a little bit.
 Not one of my strengths but I am trying.

-Needing a new primary care doctor.
+… Anew primary care doctor.
 I need to get my anti-anxiety prescription renewed, and I’ve made an appointment but I’m going to run out before that.
 Today I managed to start the process of getting a one-shot refill that’ll tide me over, so fingers crossed.
 I’m also hoping to get the dosage bumped up a little when I have the actual appointment.

-Loving my partner and our cats, even though someone in this house gave me ringworm (and I literally have no idea and no way of ever knowing who).
+… My partner and our cats, even though someone in this house gave me ringworm (and I literally have no idea and no way of ever knowing who).
 This is another reason I have a doctor visit this month.

-Hating how hot it is.
+… How hot it is.
 I know, I know… Summer is coming, and I was getting really tired of all the rain and flooding.
 But this is such a sudden change that I’m getting whiplash here!

-Hoping my partner gets a job soon.
+… My partner gets a job soon.
 There have been a lot of interviews lately, we’re really hopeful!